SiddhiApraj7/Amex-collab/README.md

 ## Overview

-The Digital Wallet App is built using React Native for the frontend and Node.js for the backend.
-It leverages Prisma as the ORM (Object-Relational Mapping) tool to interact with the database and handle data persistence.
-The app provides a simple and intuitive user interface, allowing users to perform various actions such as adding funds to their digital wallets, initiating transactions, and viewing transaction history.
+The Digital Wallet App is a React Native application with an AWS Amplify backend.
+It utilizes Prisma as the ORM tool for seamless interaction with a PostgreSQL database.
+The app offers a user-friendly interface for managing digital wallets, enabling users to add funds, initiate transactions, and view transaction history.

 ## Features